 Other Ways to Save Money

-If you cannot get your Comcast bill reduced but are interested in saving money in other areas of your life, you have many options.
+If you are interested in saving money in other areas of your life, you have many options.
 Your mortgage and insurance are two places we spend a lot of money.
 A free insurance quote or refinance can save you hundreds even thousands of dollars.